Authorities Dismantle Transnational Cybercrime Group

 First, the leader of the group leased access to malware from a developer.
 Then the developer used coders to create GozNym, a hybrid of two malware strains called Gozi and Nymaim.

-Suspects advertised their skills online in an underground, Russian-language forum, where they were allegedly recruited by Alexander Konovolov, a 35-year-old Georgian who ultimately controlled more than 41,000 computers.
+Suspects advertised their skills online in an underground Russian-language forum, where they were allegedly recruited by Alexander Konovolov, a 35-year-old Georgian who ultimately controlled more than 41,000 computers.

 To ward off detection, distribute the malware, take over bank accounts and cash out, there were "bulletproof hosters, money mules networks, crypters, spammers, coders, organizers, and technical support," said Europol, the European Union's law enforcement agency.